RIDING THROUGH BOSNIA AND HERZEGOVINA: A MOTORCYCLE ADVENTURE IN THE BALKANS

 APR 17, 2023

-Bosnia and Herzegovina is European country #3!
+Bosnia and Herzegovina was the third country I explored on my motorcycle expedition.
 As I travel more throughout the Balkan countries, I learn more about the conflict that took place in the 1990s from the Yugoslavian War.
 The remnants of this war still linger in Bosnia and Herzegovina, in the physical state of the buildings, as well as in the psyche of the people.

-I typically don't research much before I enter a country.
-I want my experience to be completely unfiltered and uninfluenced.
-The only caveat is: I want to know about the actual dangers and precautions I need to take.
+I typically don't do research before I enter a country.
+I want to experience it firsthand and uninfluenced.
+The only caveat is I want to know about the actual dangers and safety precautions I need to take.
 Upon speaking to other travelers and locals, they warned me not to camp in Bosnia and Herzegovina due to unexploded land mines from the war.
 When I crossed the border to Bosnia and Herzegovina from Dubrovnik, Croatia, I immediately saw red signs with a skull and cross bones warning travelers not to venture off the main road because there are unexploded land mines.

 The first city I arrived in was Mostar.
-When I say there are still remnants of the war, I saw this first hand in Mostar.
-There were still buildings that suffered from explosions and bombs and have not been rebuilt.
+When I say there are still remnants of the war, I saw this first hand.
+There were buildings that were damaged from explosions and bombs during the war which have not been rebuilt and since have been abandoned.
 There were still bullets inside these abandoned buildings.
-Bosnia and Herzegovina is still a developing country, so money is limited to completely demolish and renovate these buildings.
+As Bosnia and Herzegovina is still a developing country, many of these structures remain untouched due to limited funds for renovation.

 I also had a very uncomfortable interaction here.
-For context, the main religion in this country is Islam and an individual whose hotel I was staying at pushed his beliefs on me.
-This article isn't to bash anyone, their views or religion, but I'm just telling my experience.
+For context, the main religion in Bosnia and Herzegovina is Islam and an individual whose hotel I was staying at pushed his beliefs on me.
+This article isn't to bash anyone, their views or religion, but I'm just sharing my experience.
 I felt extremely uncomfortable when this person, especially when I'm staying in their property, tried to push their beliefs on me.
 The conversation went like this:

 Person: Do you have kids or a husband?